 Intramurals.
 A full program of intramural sports keeps students active throughout the academic year, should they choose to participate.
-Some of the sports included are flag football, volleyball, basketball, softball, badminton, kick ball, dodge ball, and whiffle ball.
+Some of the sports included are golf, volleyball, basketball, softball, kick ball, dodge ball, and table tennis.
 Leagues are offered each semester with tournaments offered at various times throughout the year.
 Prizes are awarded to each member of the winning team.
-All policies and rules pertaining to the Intramural Program can be found in the Intramural Handbook that is published and distributed in the first week of school in the fall and spring semesters.
+All policies and rules pertaining to the Intramural Program can be found in the Intramural Handbook listed on the university website.